creationix/microtemplates/README.markdown

 ## Refactoring

-Now, microtemplates won't crash any more, when there are single quotes inside the template.
+Now, microtemplates does not crash any more, when there are single quotes inside the template.
-Furthermore newlines won't be flatted any more, so that your client's debugger does treat the template as expected.
+Furthermore newlines won't be flatted, so that your client's debugger treats the template as expected.